gcem/pathtracer/_posts/2021-04-16-multithreading-and-time.md

 add new columns to this table when I implement an acceleration structure.
 Until then, this is how single-threaded compares to 8-threaded on the brute-force approach.

+**Note from 19.04.2021:** After implementing BVH, I have changed tile size to 8, 16, 32 and couldn't see much of a difference.
+{: .notice--info}

 | Scene           | No multithreading | 16x16 tiles |
 | :-------------- | :---------------- | :---------- |
 | bunny.xml       | 22303             | 4253        |